vmario89/stl-thumbnailer/README.md

 	cd ~/stl-thumbnailer
 	python3 stl_thumb.py "~/stl-thumbnailer/65mm.stl" 65mm.png 256
 	eog 65mm.png #view the generated thumb. should show the correct model file.
 If not: check out the temporarily generated scad file in tmp dir

-### Thumbnails preview from OpenSCAD files

-If you looking for an preview generated from .scad files you could check [OpenSCAD Thumbnailer for Gnome](http://srlm.io/2015/12/15/scad-thumbnailer/) but computing power required for rendering more complicated scad model could be prohibitive to use this approach.